Malipolishivani330/self-healing-gitops-platform/README.md

 ---

-## Observability Features

-The monitoring stack enables visibility into:

-- Running Pods
-- Kubernetes Deployments
-- Cluster Health
-- Replica Status
-- Service Status
-- Application Availability

----

 # ❤️ Kubernetes Self-Healing Demonstration

-One of the core objectives of this project was demonstrating Kubernetes' self-healing capabilities.
+One of the primary objectives of this project was to demonstrate Kubernetes' automatic self-healing capability.

-The application was deployed using Kubernetes Deployments with multiple replicas.
+The application was deployed with multiple replicas using Kubernetes Deployments.

 ---

 ## Demonstration

 A running User Service pod was manually deleted.

-Example:

 ```bash
 kubectl delete pod user-service-xxxxxxxx